FAQ

 In the case of a legal person, it is an authorised person within the company that must act on behalf of that legal person.
 If there is no individual with sole power of representation, an individual within the company must be granted power of attorney and be named as the authorised person.
 Depending on the form of business organisation, this could be, for example, a member of a multi-member management board, a managing director, an authorised signatory, authorised agent or individual with sole power of representation.
 An authorised person within the company could also include an appropriately authorised team leader or a department head.
 The registration does not need to reflect internal company regulations (dual control principle, approval limits, departmental responsibilities, etc.).

-Providing a VAT ID number is not mandatory when registering in LUCID; the taxpayer reference number is sufficient.
-The primary purpose of the VAT ID is to regulate cross-border transactions within the EU for value-added tax reasons.
+Providing a VAT number is not mandatory when registering in LUCID; the taxpayer reference number is sufficient.
+The primary purpose of the VAT number is to regulate cross-border transactions within the EU for value-added tax reasons.
 In many countries, as in Germany, this number is different from a regular identification or taxpayer reference number.
-Anyone without a VAT ID will be automatically prompted to enter a taxpayer reference number after indicating accordingly.
+Anyone without a VAT number will be automatically prompted to enter a taxpayer reference number after indicating accordingly.
 Companies/businesses generally are assigned a taxpayer reference number that they are required to include in their tax returns and invoices.
 Small businesses receive a commercial taxpayer reference number that differs from the owner's private taxpayer reference number, once the tax authority has received notification of their business.

-Registration requires that brand names under which the party under obligation (e.g. manufacturers, mail order companies, importers) places packaging subject to system participation onto the German market for the first time must be listed.
 If a product has an umbrella brand and additional sub-brands, only the umbrella brand needs to be provided.
 It does not have to be a registered trademark under trademark law.
+The brand names of trading goods sourced from within Germany that you simply resell should not be listed.
 Example: The company Happybiscuits sells shortbread biscuits under the name 'Shorties' and oatmeal biscuits under the name 'Oaties'.
 The umbrella brand 'Happybiscuits' always appears on the packaging.
 In this case, only the brand 'Happybiscuits' needs to be registered.

 - Type designations, article specifications, model descriptions (e.g. headphones A10, headphones A15)